-PhD in Psychology: Top Universities
+PhD in Psychology: Top Universities and Fees

-With psychology becoming more and more popular amongst students, top universities across the world, apart from offering bachelor and master level courses, are now offering a PhD in Psychology.
+With psychology becoming more and more popular amongst students, top universities across the world, apart from offering bachelor and master-level courses, are now offering a PhD in Psychology.
 Providing world-class facilities and educational infrastructure, listed below are some of the top universities offering this program:

 Also Read: Psychology Universities in Canada

 Eligibility Criteria: PhD in Psychology

 For enrolling in the PhD in Psychology program, a candidate needs to meet certain criteria for eligibility.
 Although, the parameters may vary from one university to another, listed below are some common prerequisites:

 - An undergraduate degree in psychology or any such related course, such as BSc Psychology.